Welcome to the BONUS lesson of Investing Bootcamp!

 But my BFF?
 That friend would be my dividends.

 Haven’t been introduced to dividends yet?

-As you might remember from Lesson Four, if an investor purchases shares in a company, she becomes an owner of that company.
+As you know from Day #21 (So You Want To Own Stocks?
+Me Too.), if an investor purchases shares in a company, she becomes an owner of that company.
 As a refresher, if The Awesome Lipstick Company has 10,000 shares outstanding, and your Aunt Beatrice buys 1000 shares, she then owns 10 percent of the firm.

 In a perfect world, The Awesome Lipstick Company will have plenty of revenues.
 After expenses and taxes, there will be a remaining pile of money, which is called income.

 Companies have several choices of what to do with these funds.
 Many firms will reinvest much of the income back into the business itself.
 This reinvestment can include the creation of new products (eyeshadow?!), hiring more staff, update computers, etc.